mstovenour/virt-compose/README.md

   * `install {vm_name}`
     - Calls: `virt-install`
     - This command will do all the things necessary to define the VM but does not start the VM.
 There is more than you think (e.g. prepping the boot device, creating the cloud-init CDROM image, etc.)
-    - Creates the udev rules for a listed USB host device hot-plug event
+    - Creates the systemd service called by udev on USB host device hot-plug event
   * `start [-a|--all] [vm_name]`
     - Calls: `virsh attach-device`, `virsh start`
     - Wraps the virsh attach-device command, locating the IDs, creating the necessary XML file, etc.
     - Wraps the virsh start command
+    - Creates the udev rules for each defined USB host device hot-plug event
   * `shutdown [-a|--all] [vm_name]`
     - Calls: `virsh shutdown`, `virsh detach-device`
     - Wraps the virsh shutdown command
-    - Wraps the virsh detach-device command, locating the IDs, creating the necessary XML file, etc.
+    - Deletes the udev rules for each defined USB host device hot-plug event
   * `attach-device {vm_name} {$devpath}`
     - Calls: `virsh attach-device`
     - Wraps the virsh attach-device command, locating the IDs, creating the necessary XML file, etc.